valentyn1boreiko/Fundus_VCEs/readme.md

 * Activate the conda environment via `conda activate python_38_fundus_vces`
 * Install additionally robustbench via `pip install git+https://github.com/RobustBench/robustbench.git`

-## Creating  DVCEs/SVCEs/blended diffusion based VCEs
+## Creating  VCEs

-In the following, we show, how to first set the parameters, and then - generate VCEs of the respective type for 6 selected targets.
+In the following, we show, how to first set the parameters, and then - generate VCEs of the respective type for 2 selected targets (sick and healthy).
 To choose your own image ids and targets, change `some_vces`.

 For any of the proposed parameter settings, feel free to adjust the values, but these are the ones we have used mostly in the paper.